Robustness Quantification for Discriminative Models: a New Robustness Metric and its Application to Dynamic Classifier Selection: Robustness Quantification

-Second, unlike global uncertainty metrics based on epsilon-contamination, our metrics are meaningful (not automatically zero) regardless of whether the features are discrete, continuous or mixed.
+\paragraph{Applicable to any type of features.} Unlike global robustness metrics based on epsilon-contamination, our metrics are meaningful (not automatically zero) regardless of whether the features are discrete, continuous or mixed.

-Third, a simple application of Bayes rule allows us to rewrite the obtained expressions in terms of conditional probabilities:
+\paragraph{Compatible with discriminative models.} A simple application of Bayes' rule allows us to rewrite the obtained expressions in terms of conditional probabilities:

 This implies that these metrics can be applied to any machine learning architecture that leads to a discriminative model, that is, one for which only the conditional distribution $p(\cdot|x)$ is available.
+Our robustness metrics are the first in the literature endowed with such capability.

-Fourth, since both expressions are based solely on the (conditional or joint) probability of the first and second most probable class, they are extremely simple to interpret, even without detailed knowledge about the reasoning that lead to them.
+\paragraph{Easy to interpret.} Since both expressions are based solely on the (conditional or joint) probability of the first and second most probable class, they are extremely simple to interpret, even without detailed knowledge about the reasoning that led to them.
 In particular, we personally very much like the interpretation of $r_{d_{\mathrm{COR}}}$ as the probability difference between the first and second most probable class, relative to the absolute probability of the most probable one.

+To provide some insight into the interpretation of our metric, \autoref{fig:contour} presents two contour plots of $r_{d_{\mathrm{COR}}}(x)$ based on the values of the top probability and either $p(\hat{y}_2 | x)$ or $p(\hat{y}_1 | x) - p(\hat{y}_2 | x)$.
+The values one can choose for $p(\hat{y}_1 | x)$ and the other entry are restricted by the number of classes in $\mathcal{Y}$, which we denote by $K$.
+For a fixed value of $K$, the figures present a dashed line associated to it, and any point in the colored region above this line obeys the restrictions imposed by the setting.

+In \autoref{sfig:con_prob}, we make a direct study of how the top two probabilities affect robustness.
+As expected, robustness is high when $p(\hat{y}_1 | x)$ and and $p(\hat{y}_2 | x)$ are far apart, but how distant from each other they have to be depends on how low $p(\hat{y}_2 | x)$ is: it is not the absolute difference that matters, but by how big a factor they differ.
+So even if $p(\hat{y}_1 | x)$ is small, robustness can still be high provided $p(\hat{y}_2 | x)$ is only a small fraction of $p(\hat{y}_1 | x)$.
+This is only possible if $K$ is sufficiently high though because $p(\hat{y}_2 | x)$ being low implies that all other classes also have low probabilities associated to them, while the sum of all probabilities still needs to be one.

+Another point of view is presented in \autoref{sfig:con_diff}, where we switch $p(\hat{y}_2 | x)$ for $p(\hat{y}_1 | x) - p(\hat{y}_2 | x)$, making the figure more directly related to Equation~\eqref{eq:rob_prop_conditional} and to two metrics commonly used to evaluate the reliability of predictions: the maximum probability (y-axis) and the confidence gap (x-axis).
+While smaller values of $p(\hat{y}_1 | x) - p(\hat{y}_2 | x)$ lead to low robustness when $K$ is small, this ceases to be the case for higher $K$ as long as $p(\hat{y}_1 | x)$ is close to the confidence gap (for points close to the diagonal).
+This demonstrates that our robustness metric can behave in fundamentally different ways depending on the number of classes in $\mathcal{Y}$, and that evaluating only $p(\hat{y}_1 | x)$ or $p(\hat{y}_1 | x) - p(\hat{y}_2 | x)$ is insufficient for capturing this feature.